50+ Tools For Profit-Turning VAs (2021 Edition)

 If you have a questionnaire that you want to send out to your email list or to your clients, I would recommend using either Typeform and Google Forms.
 These are both really great tools to use in order to capture information or to create surveys, so check them both out.

-I am a huge fan of starting an email list as soon as you start your business, even if you only have one email subscriber and that one email subscriber is your mom.
-Start an email list and slowly start to build it as you build your business.
+I am a huge fan of starting an email list as soon as you start your business (even if you only have one email subscriber and that one email subscriber is your mom, haha).

 MailerLite and MailChimp are awesome because they are easy to get started with.
 It’s what I recommend you use at the very beginning.
 You can have 1,000 – 2,000 free email subscribers with MailerLite and MailChimp, and so I recommend checking them out as you’re getting your first email subscribers.

 What I love about MailerLite is that it’s not very expensive to upgrade to a paid plan, and they offer a bunch of advanced features on their free plan.

 ConvertKit now allows you to have up to 1,000 subscribers on its free plan, however, it is a bit more expensive to upgrade your plan, and the free plan will not allow for some of the features that you get with Mailerlite (like setting up automated emails).

 I’ve been a ConvertKit user for years and it has really helped me keep list growth a priority, so they are my favorite platform to use personally.

 Flodesk is newer to the scene, but makes it so easy to create beautiful emails that I just had to add it on here!
 (BTW–if you use this link to sign-up for Flodesk, you will get 50% off, FOR LIFE!)

 While they don’t offer a free plan, they do offer a 30-day trial (PLUS, you get a discount using the link above).
 Flodesk only offers one plan, but you get to have an unlimited number of subscribers rather than paying more as you grow your list.
 They also make it really easy to set up automations.